 The purpose of microsites

 Micro-websites serve many different purposes depending on the creator’s goals and are just one of many free digital marketing tools.
-They could aim to feature curated content, increase visibility on their social media platforms, or draw attention to a specific project.
+These marketing tools could aim to feature curated content, increase visibility on their social media platforms, or draw attention to a specific project.

 Here are some specific examples of situations where a microsite might be a better choice than a traditional website or landing page.